 While rest of the world is still shying away from taking responsibility of the environment, despite increasing threats of climatic and ecological disasters, this tiny country of only 750,000 people is drawing global attention.
 While experts keep talking of environmental conservation and sustainable development and people agree with them, but this tiny kingdom is already doing it; it is doing so mandated by its Constitution!

-Indian citizens need to question the wisdom of the “trickle down” economic model imported by Manmohan Singh in the name of globalization, liberalization and economic reforms.
+Indian citizens need to question the wisdom of the “trickle down” economic model initiated by Manmohan Singh in the name of globalization, liberalization and economic reforms in 1991.
 It is ideal if the country has to be governed by the rich elites and powerful corporations.
 India needs a development system that attack poverty and is people and labor-oriented.
 The HD model is the right medicine for a poor country with large population base; Bhutan, whose major source of income is export of hydropower to India, also gives us the ideal recipe.
 Will the Indian government show courage and stop following the West?

 FAULTY ECONOMIC REFORMS